bioboxes/bbx-base/README.md

-# A simple biobox base image for Docker
+# A simple bioboxes base image for Docker

 ## Description